hanabi/hanabi.github.io/README.md

 * We call this a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.
 * For example, in the following screenshot:
   * SedNegi clues yellow 3, which is a signal that it is playable right now.
   * 910dan comes next.
-From his perspective, this might be a *3 Bluff*, since SedNegi used number 3.
-However, *Finesses* take priority over *Bluffs*, and since it could be a *Layered Finesse* on SedNegi, then it cannot be a *3 Bluff*.
+At first glance, this might be a *3 Bluff*, since SedNegi used number 3.
+However, *Finesses* take priority over *Bluffs*, and since it could be a *Layered Finesse* on Zamiel, then it cannot be a *3 Bluff*.
-  * 910dan therefore assumes that it is a *3 Bluff* and clues blues to SedNegi, which is a *Play Clue* on blue 1.
+  * 910dan therefore assumes that it is a *Layered Finesse* on Zamiel and clues blues to SedNegi, which is a *Play Clue* on blue 1.
   * Zamiel sees the yellow 2 on 910dan's *Finesse Position*.
 Thus, it would make the most sense for SedNegi to be performing a *Double Finesse* on yellow 1 and yellow 2.
 Zamiel blind-plays his *Finesse Position* card, expecting it to be yellow 1.
 Instead, it is purple 1.
 Zamiel now thinks that SedNegi's initial clue was a *Double Finesse* on Zamiel for purple 1 and purple 2.
   * SedNegi plays blue 1.
   * 910dan now knows that it was indeed a *Layered Finesse*, and that he has the yellow 2 on his *Finesse Position*.
 But he has to wait for the yellow 1 to come down first before he can play it.
 So, he clues purple to Zamiel, which is a *Play Clue* on purple 2.